astropy/astropy/docs/table/mixin_columns.rst

 =====================

 The code listing below shows an example of a data container class which acts as a mixin column class.
-This class is a wrapper around a ``numpy`` array.
+This class is a wrapper around a |ndarray|.
 It is used in the ``astropy`` mixin test suite and is fully compliant as a mixin column.

 ::